taocpp/PEGTL/doc/Inputs-and-Parsing.md

 The PEGTL includes several [input classes](Input-Reference.md) for parsing memory, standard library containers, and files.
 Additionally there are dedicated [stream inputs](Stream-Parsing.md#inputs) for [stream parsing](Stream-Parsing.md).

-On closer inspection one will not be suprised to find the inputs to actually be class templates that can be further customized in various ways.
+On closer inspection one will not be surprised to find the inputs to actually be class templates that can be further customized in various ways.
 We will first classify the inputs according to the components of their names, explaining what e.g. a `text_mmap_input` is, and then explain their template parameters.

 ### Classification